Bull Arab: Evolution and regional adaptations

 After Hodgens ceased breeding, various hunters and breeders across Queensland and New South Wales began developing their own lines based on his original dogs.
 Some breeders introduced additional breeds such as Mastiff, Great Dane, or Bloodhound to suit different terrain and hunting needs.
 For example, breeders in Queensland often prioritized scenting ability by incorporating Bloodhound, while those in NSW sought greater size and strength for mountainous terrain by introducing Mastiff blood.

 Notable breeders and early supporters of the breed include Brian Neal, Peter Paulsen, Graham Caldow, Johnny Johnson, and Reece Campbell, among others.
 These individuals were instrumental in maintaining and adapting the breed over the decades.

 Breed standardization efforts

-In 2007, the Australian Bullarab Breeders Association (ABBA) was established to promote the breed and work towards recognition by the Australian National Kennel Council (ANKC).
+In 2007, the Australian Bullarab Breeder's Association (ABBA) was established to promote the breed and work towards recognition by the Australian National Kennel Council (ANKC).
 The group also advocates for responsible breeding practices and aims to preserve the Bull Arab's working capabilities.

 Appearance

-The Australian Bullarab Breeders Association (ABBA) have published a written breed standard for the Bull Arab, with dogs needing to meet the standard in order to be registered.
+The Australian Bullarab Breeder's Association (ABBA) have published a written breed standard for the Bull Arab, with dogs needing to meet the standard in order to be registered.

 General appearance and characteristics

-"A tough, active Bull Arab needs to have the endurance and speed to be able to hunt and find, but still the strength to control a feral boar".

-The Bull Arab presents a balanced image between power and speed.
-Everything about the Bull Arab should be moderate and balanced, it is not a Bull Arab of extremes.
-Scars resulting from wounds received while working are not to be penalized.
-Symmetrical and well built all over, general outline a series of graceful curves.
+The breed standard describes the Bull Arab as a dog for agility and endurance.
+The breed standard allows for working scars to be present during show evaluation.
+It has a symmetrical frame and a curved outline.